kandsten/ha-heatmap-card/README.md

 A slightly more involved example, setting the number of days to present as well as defining the `max_value`.
-Setting a max value is important in order to make the display consistent across different time periods; ensuring that the same color shade always means the same consumption.
+Setting a max value is important in order to make the display consistent across different time periods; ensuring that the same shade of color always means the same consumption.

 In the case of energy type entities, setting `max_value` to f.x the total production capacity in kW of a PV install or the main fuse capacity of your house would make